antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-16-scandinavian-in-sardinia.md

 As a foreigner in a new place, trying to keep abreast with all the changes and differences, language and customs, you feel like  things change too much or too fast around you.
 Since everything is unfamiliar and there are many things you compromise on, these little things like having your tea the way you like it become very important.
 Maybe lots more important than they ‘ should’ be – but you cling to what’ s left of familiarity.
 And maybe trying t o maintain some ‘ normality’  in the form of well-known, cosy habits.

 But that is OK, let tea or other habits be our support system when we need it.
-We find safety in that, safety in well-known routines (even if it’ s just a cup of tea).
-When there are many changes on the outside some of our familiar things help this seem less dramatic – even if it is ‘<span lang="DE">JUST’ tea.
+We find [safety](https://www.thexpatmagazine.com/blog/2019-09-01-top-10-safest-cities-in-the-world/) in that, safety in well-known routines (even if it’ s just a cup of tea).
+When there are many changes on the outside some of our familiar things help this seem less dramatic – even if it is ‘JUST’ tea.

 It’ s easier to embrace new things when you have some of your comforts with you.
 And y ou can face anything after being fortified with a cuppa!